kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### System Prerequisites

--   The eBay Enterprise Exchange is compatible with Magento EE 1.13.1 and later.
+-   The eBay Enterprise Retail Order Management extension is compatible with Magento EE 1.13.1 and later.
     -   If you're running an earlier version of Magento EE, see [Upgrading to and Verifying Magento Community Edition 1.8 and Enterprise Edition 1.13—Part 1](http://www.magentocommerce.com/knowledge-base/entry/ce18-and-ee113-upgrading).
 -   The extension requires a patch to core Magento's Address Model so that the address validation service can work effectively.
 If you do not have this patch, contact eBay Enterprise.
--   In addition to Magento's standard system requirements, the eBay Enterprise Exchange Platform Magento Extension requires the XSL and OpenSSL Extensions to PHP.
+-   In addition to Magento's standard system requirements, the eBay Enterprise Retail Order Management Magento extension requires the XSL and OpenSSL extensions to PHP.
 (These are often, but not always, enabled by default.)
 -   The Magento Payment Bridge must be set up in a secure environment that is [Payment Application Data Security Standard (PA DSS) compliant](https://www.pcisecuritystandards.org/documents/pa-dss_v2.pdf).
 -   The extension has been tested with PHP5.3.

 ### Required Information

-You must have the following information from eBay Enterprise to start using the Exchange Platform:
+You must have the following information from eBay Enterprise to start using eBay Enterprise Retail Order Management:

 -   The eBay Enterprise mapping for the Magento shipping method (a typical Magento shipping method is `flatrate_flatrate`)
 -   Valid number ranges for all the stored value cards your store accepts